 2. Wear a Jacket

 If you’re planning on riding a motorcycle as a passenger, you should count on wearing some sort of jacket.
-The best type of jacket to wear while riding is a genuine leather jacket because studies have shown them be the best protection in the case of an accident.
+The best type of jacket to wear while riding is a genuine leather jacket because studies have shown them be one of the best sources of protection in the case of an accident.

 But if you’re a passenger, you may not have a leather jacket handy and your motorcycle partner may not have an extra one.
 If this is the case, try to find the thickest material jacket you have.
 If you happen to have a denim jacket, use that because it will be better than nothing.